British Columbia Institute of Technology: Downtown Vancouver Campus

 The predominant areas of study at the downtown campus are business and media, computing and information, and international student entry programs.
 It was opened to allow for a greater number of students in part-time studies.

 Great Northern Way Campus

 The Great Northern Way Campus (GNWC) Heavy Equipment programs have been moved to Annacis Island, and BCIT's interests in the shared campus have been sold to allow a new Emily Carr University to be built on the site.

 Annacis Island Campus

 Located on Annacis Island in the City of Delta, this 142,000-square-foot facility is home to motive power programs offered by BCIT and Vancouver Community College.
 Programs at Annacis Island Campus train heavy-duty mechanics, transport trailer mechanics, diesel mechanics, commercial transportation mechanics, railway conductors and forklift operators.

 Academics

 Profile

-BCIT has six Schools providing full-time and part-time studies in a variety of subjects.
+BCIT has six Schools providing full-time and part-time (referred to as Flexible Learning) studies in a variety of subjects.